 - American College of Psychoanalysts, Associate Editor, Psychiatry

-Dr. Emde has published more than 300 scientific and educational peer-reviewed publications and has had invited lectureships in 25 countries.
-Recent awards have included: Distinguished Life Fellow, American Psychiatric Association; Distinguished Service Award, American Psychoanalytic Association, Honorary President of the World Association of Infant Mental Health; awards from the American College of Psychoanalysts and the World Association for Infant Mental Health for research; Lifetime Achievement Award, Colorado Psychiatric Association; Honorary Member of the Sigmund-Freud-Institute of Frankfurt; Doctor of Human Letters, Honoris Causa, Erikson Institute Graduate School of Child Development; and Stern Award and Inaugural Daniel Stern Memorial Lecturer, Weill Cornell College of Medicine.
+Dr. Emde published more than 300 scientific and educational peer-reviewed publications and had invited lectureships in 25 countries.
+Past awards included: Distinguished Life Fellow, American Psychiatric Association; Distinguished Service Award, American Psychoanalytic Association, Honorary President of the World Association of Infant Mental Health; awards from the American College of Psychoanalysts and the World Association for Infant Mental Health for research; Lifetime Achievement Award, Colorado Psychiatric Association; Honorary Member of the Sigmund-Freud-Institute of Frankfurt; Doctor of Human Letters, Honoris Causa, Erikson Institute Graduate School of Child Development; and Stern Award and Inaugural Daniel Stern Memorial Lecturer, Weill Cornell College of Medicine.